Christmas decoration

 (pronounced: rûʒitse)

 Ruzice (roses) is a miniature walnut dessert that irresistibly reminds of small roses.
-There are different recipes for this small treat, but we chose this from our grandmas.
+There are different recipes for this small treat, but we chose this from our grandma's.

 • 25 dag of flour